jouellnyc/micropython_ethernet/README.md

 ```

-You should set both to static if they are connecting only to each other.
+(Obvious Note) You should set both to static IPs  if they are connecting only to each other and not part of a LAN with a proper switch.

 *IMPORTANT:* You must use a cross over cable or cross over adapter to connect both together.